 Coring out apples.
 This is a little trickier than it looks, but doable.
 I use a very sharp paring knife and a spoon.
 If you have a melon-baller, use that.
 Slice off the tops, then dig out the core.
 It doesn’t have to look perfect.
 Spoon the filling into the cored-out apples.

-Time for pie crust lattice.
+Time for our lattice pie crust.
 Lay 3 or 4 pie dough strips on top of the apple.
 Take another strip and, going perpendicular, weave the strip over and under the bottom strips.
 Repeat with 2-3 more strips to finish the lattice style.

 Don’t forget the egg wash.
 The egg wash gives your crust that beautiful golden, glossy sheen.